w3c/wai-quick-start/source/writing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Avoid using needlessly complex words and phrases
+## Avoid using overly complex words and phrases

 Avoid using words more complicated than the audience needs.
 Some audiences, such as in academia, require complex terminology, but still seek for opportunities to simplify.
 When content requires possibly unfamiliar terms, include a glossary.